okohll/abdocs/content/docs/integrations/test-server.md

 > By default, a new snapshot will be made available every 24hrs, at around 7am.
 However, if you wish, you can ask us to set up a different timing or frequency of snapshots, just let us know.

-## Testing agileBase platform updates
+## Testing Agilebase platform updates

-As well as testing your own changes, the test server comes with the added benefit that you can access pre-release versions of new versions of the agileBase platform itself.
+As well as testing your own changes, the test server comes with the added benefit that you can access pre-release versions of new versions of the Agilebase platform itself.

 That means you can test out new features before they're released and if you like run your own API tests against it.